 What you need to know about strokes

-Stroke is the leading cause of disability and death.
-That's why it's important to prevent, identify and respond to strokes quickly to assure good outcomes.
+Because stroke is one of the leading causes of disability and death, it's important to prevent, identify and treat strokes quickly to ensure good outcomes.

 What is a stroke?

-Some stroke risk factors can't be controlled, such as age, gender, race and family history.
-Risk factors that can be controlled include diabetes, high blood pressure, high cholesterol, smoking, alcohol consumption, sleep apnea, heart disease, obesity and having a sedentary lifestyle.
+Risk factors that can be controlled include diabetes, high blood pressure, high cholesterol, smoking, alcohol consumption, sleep apnea, heart disease, obesity and a sedentary lifestyle.

 Can strokes be prevented?

-You can take steps to prevent stroke by making changes in your lifestyle, such as losing weight, exercising regularly, reducing your alcohol consumption and stopping smoking.
-You can also seek treatment for the conditions listed above — and stick to the medications and treatment prescribed by your care team.
+You can take steps to prevent stroke by changing your lifestyle, such as losing weight, exercising regularly and seeking treatment for the risk factors mentioned above.

 What are stroke symptoms?

-Stroke symptoms happen quickly and include difficulty speaking, vision loss, dizziness, difficulty walking and weakness or numbness in the face, arm or leg.
+Stroke symptoms happen quickly, and they include difficulty speaking; vision loss; dizziness; difficulty walking; and weakness or numbness in the face, arm or leg.

-F: Facial droop.
-Ask them to smile to see if their face droops on one side.
+- Facial droop: Ask them to smile and see if their face droops on one side.

-A: Arm weakness.
-Ask them to lift their arms and see if one drifts down.
+- Arm weakness: Ask them to lift their arms and see if one drifts down.

-S: Speech difficulty.
-Ask them to repeat a phrase and note any slurred speech or odd words.
+- Speech difficulty: Ask them to repeat a phrase and note any slurred speech or odd words.

-T: Time.
-Note the time of the first symptom.
-Every second counts, so call 911 immediately.
+- Time: Note the time of the first symptom.
+Every second counts, so call 911 at once.

 How are strokes treated?

-Some patients with ischemic strokes are eligible for clot-buster medication or minimally invasive procedures for clot removal.
-In hemorrhagic strokes, certain surgeries can repair bleeding blood vessels.
-Stroke recovery and rehabilitation takes a multidisciplinary team, which includes physicians and physical/speech/occupational therapists.
+Some patients with ischemic strokes are eligible for time-sensitive treatments like clot-busting medication or minimally invasive procedures to remove the clot.
+In hemorrhagic strokes, surgery can repair the bleeding blood vessel.

-Dr. Deena Nasr is a neurologist in the cerebrovascular division of Neurology and Employee and Community Health's (ECH) Division of Community Neurology.
-She practices in the Baldwin Building, stroke clinic and stroke hospital practice in Rochester.
-Her interests include brain and spine vascular malformations, as well as ischemic stroke management and prevention.
+Deena Nasr, D.O., is a neurologist in the Division of Cerebrovascular Neurology and Primary Care in Rochester and Kasson's Division of Community Neurology.
+She practices in the Baldwin Building, stroke clinic and stroke hospital practices in Rochester.
+Her interests include cerebrovascular malformations, and ischemic stroke management and prevention.